 National Referrals and Partners

-Prior to the recent COVID-19 outbreak, CHOP launched a new National Provider Engagement team to support the unique needs of our out-of-state physician partners and clinical colleagues, including dedicated representatives in some specific regions.
-This team will continue to be available throughout this emergency to assist with any questions, requests or issues that healthcare providers based outside of Pennsylvania, New Jersey and Delaware have related to coordination with CHOP.
+Prior to the COVID-19 outbreak, CHOP introduced a National Provider Engagement team to support the unique needs of our out-of-state physician partners and clinical colleagues, with dedicated representatives for specific regions.
+This team remains available to assist with patient referrals and your questions about rare or complex cases.

 Video visits have become much more common.
 CHOP providers have embraced this new normal and put together a list of useful video visit tips to help your experience be as easy and productive as possible.

 While CHOP currently has sufficient personal protective equipment (PPE) available to our staff during this challenging time, we continue to employ conservation efforts to ensure that we are well-positioned for the future.